Skip to main content

 Workmanship Guarantee

-Before and after boot collar replacement showing cracked rubber boot replaced with new metal boot collar
+Before and after boot collar replacement showing cracked rubber boot replaced with new EPDM boot collar

 Watertight Seal